iPhone 12: Everything you need to know about Apple's 4 new iPhone

 And if the early benchmark results of the iPhone 12 Pro are anything to go by, we are looking at an almost 25 percent performance gain over the iPhone 11 Pro duo.
 Now, that is some serious firepower, especially considering the fact that Qualcomm’s top-of-the-line Snapdragon 865 is still playing catch-up with last year’s A13 Bionic chip.

-How much you pay though?
+How much do you pay though?

 As usual, Apple has not revealed the amount of RAM it has packed inside each model.
 But we know the storage options on the table.
 The iPhone 12 Mini and iPhone 12 are listed in three storage trims – 64GB, 128GB, and 256GB.
 As for the pricier iPhone 12 Pro pair, they will be offered in 128GB, 256GB, and 512GB models.
 Of course, you pay more for extra storage.
 How much exactly?
 Well, here you go: